dev4press/debugpress/readme.txt

 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).

 == Changelog ==
+= 1.7.1 (2021.07.26) =
+* New: tested with WordPress 5.8
+* New: requires WordPress 5.1 or newer
+* Edit: few more compatibility changes to the JavaScript code

 = 1.7 (2021.04.03) =
 * New: debugger panel - Plugins
 * New: plugins panel - log specially formatted objects from plugins